awslabs/aws-video-transcriber/docs/en/deployment.md

 4. Choose **Save changes**.
 The configuration take effect upon the automatic CloudFront deployment.

-### Launch CloudFormation tempalte in Global region
+### Launch CloudFormation tempalte in AWS Standard Regions

-**Launch Amazon CloudFormation template**
+**Launch AWS CloudFormation template**

-1. Log in to the AWS management console, select [Global region][template-global] to to launch Amazon CloudFormation template.
+1. Log in to the AWS management console, select [Global region][template-global] to to launch AWS CloudFormation template.

 2. The template will be launched in the default region after you log in to the console.
 Please select from the region drop-down list in the console navigation bar to switch to other regions if you need to change the region.